-While working in a small company, email campaigns need to be designed swiftly without sacrificing quality.
+Email campaigns need to be designed swiftly without sacrificing quality.
 Using the template, campaigns are designed based on seasonal company goals.
 Generally, I’m given a list of what to feature to make a content plan for the layout.
 At times I repurpose website content, while at other times I perform more research and write additional material to bring a unique point of view to the message.

 Pictured above are wireframe sketches for three different emails.
 Using the message content, I draw ideas and notes by hand for every email design before working on the computer.
 I discover the best ideas when sketching first without restriction.

 Once the content is complete, I always sketch wireframes by hand and mark them up with notes to incorporate into the visual design.
-Sometimes I will think of additional ideas for content to feature while sketching and will go back and update the content that was written during the research phase.

 When an email design is approved, the development phase begins.
 The campaign design is developed within the core template layout.
 A text only version is formatted and included for email subscribers who receive text only communications.